SAFETAG/SAFETAG/content/activities/password_security/dictionary_creation.md

 ### Keyword generation

+In addition, create a customized dictionary with words related to the subject as revealed in the Remote Assessment research -- including, but not limited to:

+* Organization name (complete and broken down into syllables)
+* Organizational acronyms
+* Organizational registration numbers (business/tax ID)
+* street address / city / state / country
+* phone number
+* email/web domain
+* wireless network name or BSSID
+* Founders
+* Keywords from program themes, mission, vision
+* Founding date of the organization (note the local date system)

-In addition, create a customized dictionary with words related to the subject as revealed in the Remote Assessment research: organization name, street address, phone number, email domain, wireless network name, etc. For the organization "ExampleOrg , which has its offices at 123 Central St., Federal District, Countryzstan , which does human rights and journalism work and was founded in 1992, some context-based dictionary additions would be:
+For the organization "ExampleOrg , which has its offices at 123 Central St., Federal District, Countryzstan , which does human rights and journalism work and was founded in 1992, some context-based dictionary additions would be:

 ```
 exampleorg
 example
-exa
-mple
 org
+EO
 123
 central
 federal